 Bring jackets or blankets to see this show at the Mountainside Theatre, as temperatures can drop as day turns to night during the two-hour performance.

-See it: early June through mid-August
+See it: late May through mid-August

 3 Horn in the West